-Join Naturalist Journeys, in partnership with Inala Nature Tours, on this exciting Tasmanian nature tour, crafted to pair perfectly with our Nature of New Zealand tour.
+Join Naturalist Journeys, in partnership with Inala Nature Tours, on this exciting Tasmanian nature tour.
 We spend our days enjoying Tasmania’s endemic birds and mammals.
-Imagine seeing the fabled Tasmanian Devil, bizarre Platypus, stunning Pink Robin, and the critically endangered Orange-bellied Parrot.
+Imagine seeing the fabled Tasmanian Devil, bizarre Platypus, stunning Pink Robin, and more.

 On this Australian nature tour we explore Tasmania’s National Parks, beautiful Bruny Island, and even spend time at our local operator’s own private reserve.